nevillepark/trc/workflow.md

 - Open with `nano -r 10000` and justify (M-J) to remove line breaks in the middle of paragraphs.

+- Kate's "unwrap" command can also be used for this.

 - Mark up footnotes with regex.
 Make sure the number of footnotes matches the number of search results.

 - Put acronyms/abbreviations into uppercase.